Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Experimental Setups

-\textbf{Goal pose generation:} Currently, there exists no publicly available functional grasp pose dataset.
-We utilize the Oakink dataset~\cite{yang2022oakink}, which covers diverse functional intents for a wide range of objects.
-However, since this dataset is based on human hand, it differs in structural and shape characteristics from robotic hands.
+We utilize the Oakink dataset~\cite{yang2022oakink}, which covers diverse functional intents for a wide range of objects, to generate a dexterous hand functional grasp pose dataset.
+Since the Oakink dataset is based on the human hand, it differs in structural and shape characteristics from robotic hands.
 To adapt the hand poses, we employ a retargeting algorithm~\cite{qin2022dexmv} based on task space vectors to map the mano hand pose to the ShadowHand pose.
 Next, to refine poses prone to collision and non-force closure grasp, we utilize Dexgraspnet~\cite{wang2023dexgraspnet} for optimization.
+To enhance grasping, we optimize the joints by calculating the gradient corresponding to the movement of the contact point along the normal direction.
 Finally, all refined poses undergo validation in a simulated environment to eliminate those unstable under the influence of gravity.

 Due to the uneven distribution of object instances within each category in the Oakink dataset, we implement a stratified splitting approach for training and testing sets.
+Categories with a larger number of instances are randomly divided into a 70\% training set and a 30\% testing set, while categories with fewer instances are split evenly into 50\% for training and testing.
 Overall, our training set comprises 1026 object instances with a total of 6968 goal poses, while the testing set consists of 443 object instances with a total of 3034 goal poses.